xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 are necessarily taken for granted in asking whether a certain conclusion follows from certain premises, and those which are not implied in that question.
-A moment’s thought will show that a variety of facts are already assumed when the logical question is first asked.
+A moment’s thought will show that a variety of facts are already assumed [**Xie**: the background, the context, the model] when the logical question is first asked.
 It is implied, for instance, that there are such states of mind as doubt and belief—that a passage from one to the other is possible, the object of thought remaining the same, and that this transition is subject to some rules which all minds are alike bound by.
 As these are facts which we must already know before we can have any clear conception of reasoning at all, it cannot be supposed to be any longer of much interest to inquire into their truth or falsity.
 On the other hand, it is easy to believe that those rules of reasoning which are deduced from the very idea of the process are the ones which are the most essential; and, indeed, that so long as it conforms to these it will, at least, not lead to false conclusions from true premises.
 In point of fact, the importance of _what may be deduced_ from the assumptions involved in the logical question turns out to be greater than might be supposed, and this for reasons which it is difficult to exhibit at the outset.
 The only one which I shall here mention is, that conceptions which are really products of logical reflections, without being readily seen to be so, mingle with our ordinary thoughts, and are frequently the causes of great confusion.
 This is the case, for example, with the conception of quality.
 A quality as such is never an object of observation.
 We can see that a thing is blue or green, but the quality of being blue and the quality of being green are not things which we see; they are products of logical reflections.
 The truth is, that common-sense, or thought as it first emerges above the level of the narrowly practical, is deeply imbued with that bad logical quality to which the epithet _metaphysical_ is commonly applied; and nothing can clear it up but a severe course of logic.

 - **Xie:** To ask a logical question, such as the validity of inference (whether a certain conclusion follows from certain premises),